hatnote/montage/deployment_v2.md

 Login to the tool webapp.
 Make sure, you are maintainer on the webapp instance.
 Use the audit log endpoint to check that the instance isn't in active use.
 Example: https://montage-beta.toolforge.org/v1/logs/audit

 This will tell latest usage of instance by audit `create_date`.
 You can continue if instance is not being used.

+Sometimes, instance can in use, but there can be important bugfix and we can push anyways.

 ##### 2. SSH to Toolforge and then inside tool
 ```bash